Yandex Cloud

 1. In the management console, select the folder where you want to create a trigger.

-2. Open API Gateway.
+2. Go to API Gateway.

 3. In the left-hand panel, select Triggers.